CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 You can submit a Group Resource which overwrites the existing group with members of a different resource.

-{% include alert.html variant="warning" text="This endpoint does not merge with the existing membership state, but replaces it." classNames="measure-6" %}
+{% include alert.html variant="warning" text="This endpoint does not merge with the existing membership state, but replaces it instead." classNames="measure-6" %}

 Patients in the existing group that you omit from the `PUT` body are not deleted, they're retained in the response with `inactive: true` and a shortened `period.end`, just like an explicit `$remove`.
 Filter by `inactive: false` on subsequent reads to get only currently-attributed patients.